-Access to high-quality prior information is an essential component of a well-considered exercise of voting rights by shareholders.
+Access to high-quality prior information in a timely manner is an essential component of a wellconsidered exercise of voting rights by shareholders.

 Amundi considers it necessary to publish an explanatory document on the proposed resolutions.
 Indeed, resolutions are only the legal expression of management's proposals to shareholders and do not always make it possible to understand the strategic context of the request, the conditions for its implementation or other elements necessary to inform the voting decision.